 Boosting Point-of-Service Patient Collections

-Capturing POS collections is critical to improving healthcare revenue cycle management
+Capturing POS collections in healthcare is critical to improving revenue cycle management

 It’s a fact.
 High-deductible insurance plans are driving consumerism and turning patients and their wallets into important and expanding sources of revenue for healthcare organizations.
 While this trend has been years in the making, opportunity remains for many providers to improve their POS collection processes by implementing a few easy steps and refined best practices among front-end, patient access staff.